-Silence incoming calls - Checkmark to enable you to simply turn the phone over to silence incoming calls.
+Silence incoming calls: Checkmark to enable you to turn the phone over to silence the incoming call ringtone.

-Snooze or turn off alarm - Checkmark to enable you to simply turn the phone over to snooze or stop the alarm.
+Snooze or stop alarm: Checkmark to enable you to turn the phone over to snooze or stop the alarm.

-Pause video - Checkmark to enable you to simply turn the phone over to pause the video playback.
+Pause video: Checkmark to enable you to turn the phone over to pause the currently playing video.